 I had to remove my exhaust to get better access to the driveshaft and differential.
 Depending on how your exhaust system is laid out, you will need to disconnect it in front of the driveshaft and from the rear hangers.
 Place the exhaust system out of your way.

 Disconnect the half shafts from the differential output shafts using a 14mm open end wrench or spanner.
 Space is tight under the car.
 A thin low profile spanner will make it easier.
 You will need to be patient only doing a quarter turn at a time and then rotate the half shafts to reach the other nuts.
 You can then pull the half shafts out of the way.
 Now is a good time to check the condition of the U-joints and replace if necessary.
-I wore some safety glasses to avoid the up to 40 year old grime dropping in my eyes.
+I wore some safety glasses to avoid having the 40 year old grime dropping in my eyes.

 The transmission will leak if you remove the driveshaft.
 You need to replace the transmission cog for the new differential gear ratio anyway, so you may as well drain the transmission.